How to close a swimming pool

 How to close a swimming pool, Town & Country Pool Builders explain

-- All of the water will be drained from the filters, pumps, heaters and any chlorinating equipment as well as the vacuum hoses.
+- All of the water will be drained from the filters, pumps, heaters and any chlorinating equipment as well as the vacuum hoses during the swimming pool closing process.
 Once everything is drained and removed, you will need to find a safe place to store it for the winter months.

-- The pool’s o-rings will likely be lubricated to keep them from drying and cracking during the cold winter months and when the rings aren’t exposed to any water on the off season.
+- You swimming pool’s o-rings will likely need to be lubricated to keep them from drying and cracking during the cold winter months.

 - Floating items will be added to the water to help prevent freezing.

 - During your swimming pool closing pool items such as ladders, pool toys, and other accessories will be removed from the swimming pool and stored for the winter.

 - Your pool cover will be placed and properly secured.
 It’s best if you take time at least weekly during the winter to check the pool cover and remove any standing snow or water to prevent the cover from falling into the pool.